bytebase/bytebase/docs/design/pitr-mysql.md

 - **Drop Database**: the database is dropped accidentally by mistake.
 - **Schema Migration Failure**: A column is dropped, or its type is updated incorrectly.
 The table needs to be rolled back to the state before the migration.
 In the long term, we could polish the feature to provide the ability to revert the migration with minimal cost.
 Still, currently, we could leverage PITR to do the lift, with the limitation of losing incoming data after the migration.
 - **Buggy Application**: Bugs happen, and they may corrupt your data.
 The chances are that the user rolls out a new release of their service, only to find a bug in the application code that deletes essential data.
 It is best to roll back the service and recover the database to the state just before the release.
-Here’s when PITR kicks in.

 ## Database Recovery